Buy candy you don’t like.

 Fuel up your little ones before they go trick-or-treating.

-Before they head out the door, try to get them to relax (we know this isn’t easy!) and sit down to dinner, or, at least, a fruit plate and a cup of yogurt.
-That way, their appetites for the rest of the evening will be curbed, somewhat.
-(Maybe they’ll be happy with 6 little chocolates, not 16.)
+Before they head out the door, try to get them to relax and sit down to dinner or a healthy snack like a bowl of veggie and pasta soup, a peanut butter sandwich with banana slices, a fruit cup, or a bowl of yogurt.
+That way, their appetite for candy bars might be curbed, somewhat.

 Perform trick-or-treat triage.